leekarensl/leekarensl.github.io/_posts/2023-03-24-customer-churn-prediction.md

 <br>

+In the charts above, **Density** on the y-axis represents the relative concentration of customers at different levels of x-axis.
+For example in the chart titled 'Total Transaction Count - Attrited vs Existing Count - the higher the density at a given transaction count, the more customers (either attrited or existing) fall within the range.
+Unlike a histogram which shows raw count, density does not represent absolute numbers but rather the proportion of customers in each category.
+This smooths out the distribution of data to show trends more clearly.

 It appears that customers who leave the credit card service with the bank have fewer transaction counts as well as lower transaction amounts spent on the card.
 They also tend to have a lower revolving balance.

 ___